Targeted Universalism Community of Practice

 2026 TU COP Cost & Support

-Organizations sending 2 or more to the COP 2026 are eligible for a 20% discount (after early bird discount deadline) from the tuition.
-Please let us know on your Enrollment application that there are multiples from your organization attending.
+Group Discount Tuition Option: $3800 for 2 or more from the same organization (after early bird discount deadline).
+Please let us know on your enrollment application that there are multiples from your organization attending.

 Payment Options